Links on this site earn me fees or commissions.

 #2 Time Machine works great for me .

-But Time Machine is slow to restore, not directly accessible, has some bugs, is not bootable, tends to fill up with unwanted versions, and in most cases is located physically close to the originals on the computer (e.g. directly attached).
+Time Machine is slow to restore, not directly accessible, has a proven history of bugs, is not bootable, tends to fill up with unwanted versions, and almost always is located physically close to the originals on the computer (e.g. directly attached).
 See notes on RAID above.

 #3 Copying files works OK for me.

-Congratulations on perfect memory of what has changed, including deep knowledge of where everything lives on the system, as well as your charmed-life avoidance of various silent Finder-copy bugs.
+Perfect memory of what has changed,?
+Including deep knowledge of where everything lives on the system, as well as the magic abiliy to know when Finder copy silently fails?

 #4 No problem, I have a backup connected all the time.